carzum/termviz/README.md

 ### Send pose mode

-The mode allows to publish a `geometry_msgs::PoseWithCovarianceStamped` message on a topic.
+The mode allows to publish a pose message on a topic, for example to send an initial pose estimate to a localization system or a goal pose for the navigation stack.
+The supported types are `geometry_msgs::Pose`, `geometry_msgs::PoseStamped`, and `geometry_msgs::PoseWithCovarianceStamped`.
 The desired pose can be selected by moving the outline of the robot in the map.
-Confirming the operation (`Enter` by default) publishes the pose on the topic specified under `send_pose_topic` in the configuration file.
+Confirming the operation (`Enter` by default) publishes the pose on the selected topic among those specified under `send_pose_topics` in the configuration file.
+The target topic can be selected using the "next" and "previous" keys (`n` and `b` by default).

 ### Teleoperate mode